mhus/mhus-docker/mhus-build/readme.md

 Therefore you should share the local maven directory with the host/others.

 ```
-docker run -it --name mhus-deploy \
+docker run -it --name mhus-build \
- -h deploy-mhus \
+ -h build-mhus \
  -v ~/.m2:/home/user/.m2 \
- mhus/mhus-deploy:11.2
+ mhus/mhus-build:11.0.7
 ```

-You can also share the deploy folder to store the downloaded sources in a persistent place.
+You can also share the build folder to store the downloaded sources in a persistent place.

 ```
-DATA=/mnt/storage/deploy
+DATA=/mnt/storage/build

 mkdir -p $DATA/m2
-mkdir -p $DATA/deploy
+mkdir -p $DATA/build

-docker run -it --name mhus-deploy \
+docker run -it --name mhus-build \
- -h deploy-mhus \
+ -h build-mhus \
  -v $DATA/m2:/home/user/.m2 \
- -v $DATA/deploy:/home/user/deploy \
+ -v $DATA/build:/home/user/build \
- mhus/mhus-deploy:11.2
+ mhus/mhus-build:11.0.7
 ```

 The last example uses a central directory for packages and also for sources.